silphendio/simple_conf_parser/README.md

 `.yaml` is also an option, because simple conf files are largely a subset of YAML and thus gets syntax highlighting in fancy editors.

 ## installation
 pypi package is coming soon.
-For now, just drop the `conf_parser.py` and `tokenizer.py` in a python project.
+For now, just drop the `conf_parser.py` and `tokenizer.py` into a python project.

 ## usage
 Use the `loads` method.
 It returns a dict or throws and error (including the line/col) where it happened.